-r) Cash flow statement
+r) Statement of cash flow

 Cash flows are reported using the indirect method, whereby profit for the period is adjusted for the effects of transactions of a non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and item of income or expenses associated with investing or financing cash flows.
 The cash flows from operating, investing and financing activities of the Company are segregated.